Battle of al-Qadisiyyah: Day 1

 The battle began with personal duels; Muslim Mubarizun stepped forward and many were slain on both sides.
 Muslim chronicles record several heroic duels between the Sasanian and Muslim champions.
 The purpose of these duels was to lower the morale of the opposing army by killing as many champions as possible.
-Having lost several in duels, Rostam began the battle by ordering his left wing to attack the Muslims' right wing.
+Having lost several in duels, Rustam began the battle by ordering his left wing to attack the Muslims' right wing.